Edited by: Keri Stooksbury

 Hot Tip: Check out our Aeroplan region definition guide to make it easy to find out how many miles you need to book your award.

-If you need Aeroplan points, you can transfer American Express Membership Rewards, Capital One miles, and Chase Ultimate Rewards points at a 1:1 ratio almost instantly.
+If you need Aeroplan points, the program is an American Express transfer partner, Capital One miles transfer partner, and Chase Ultimate Rewards transfer partner points at a 1:1 ratio almost instantly.

 Lastly, Marriott Bonvoy has a 3:1 transfer ratio with a bonus of 5,000 miles if you transfer 60,000 Marriott Bonvoy points to Air Canada Aeroplan.
 Marriott Bonvoy transfers take 5 business days.